Kretek: History

 The origin of kretek cigarettes can be traced to 1880.
 The creator of kretek was Hajj Djamhari, a native of Kudus in Indonesia's Central Java region.
 Suffering from chest pains, Djamhari attempted to reduce the pain by rubbing clove oil on his chest.
 Djamhari sought a means of achieving a deeper relief and smoked his hand-rolled cigarettes after adding dried clove buds and rubber tree sap.
 According to the story, his asthma and chest pains healed immediately.
 Word of Djamhari's product spread rapidly among his neighbors, and the product soon became available in pharmacies as rokok cengkeh; clove cigarettes.
 First marketed as a medicinal product, kreteks became widely popular.

 In those years, the locals used to hand-roll kreteks to sell on order without any specific brand, packing, or limits on ingredients used in production.
 A resident of Kudus named Nitisemito had the idea of starting serial production and selling kreteks under a proprietary brand name.
 Unlike other manufacturers, Nitisemito, who first created the Bal Tiga brand in 1906, enjoyed great success by implementing unprecedented marketing techniques, such as using embossed packs or offering free-of-charge promotional materials.
 Commercial manufacture did not start in earnest until the 1930s.

 Furthermore, he also developed a means of production called the abon system which offered opportunities for other entrepreneurs with insufficient capital.
 In this system, a person called an "abon" assumes the job of delivering finished products to the company which pays the price of piecework done whereas the company is liable to supply the necessary production materials to the "abons".
 Most manufacturers have since opted to have their workers working under the roof of their own factories, to maintain quality standards.
 Nowadays, only a few kretek manufacturers make use of the abon system.

-During the period from 1960 until 1970 and the earlier days of the New Order regime, kreteks became a national symbol against "white cigarettes".
+Between 1960 and 1970, and the earlier days of the New Order regime, kreteks became a national symbol against "white cigarettes".
 In the mid-1980s, the number of machine-produced cigarettes exceeded that of hand-rolled ones.
 One of the largest income sources of Indonesia, the kretek industry comprises 500 large and small manufacturers employing a total of around 10 million people.

 Since 2009, kreteks are not legal for sale in the United States.
 A variation of the kretek is sold: "cigars" that are similar in size and shape to the original kreteks, also with a filter and the original tobacco/clove blend, but in a tobacco-based paper.